R3rumCC/HikeTracker22-13/README.md

 - **readHikes()**, returns a list of every hike with every field excepted the reference points.
 This function returns also the fields of the starting and ending points
 - **getHikeByTitle(title)** return the entire hike associated with the argument *title*
-- **readReferencePoints(title)**, returns a list of the fields of the reference points of the hike associated with the argument *title*
+- **readListOfReferencePoints(title)**, returns a list of the fields of the reference points of the hike associated with the argument *title*
 - **addHike(hike)**, inserts the object hike to the database.
 The argument *hike*, is an object with the every fields of an hike
 - **updateHikeTitle(oldName, newName)**, updates the hike identified by *oldName* with the *newName*
 - **updateHikeLenght(title, length)**, updates the hike *title* with the new *length*